zoyagetzgit/groww.watchlist.slaps/README.md

    checked" the same way a price change would.
    `backend/src/lib/market/alerts.ts`, `backend/src/lib/alertSweep.ts`.

-The **"Break it" bar** on the dashboard lets you trigger these failure modes live — disconnect a feed, inject a garbage price, add artificial latency — so you can show the system handling it in real time instead of describing it in a README.
+The **"Break it" bar** on the dashboard  triggers these failure modes live — disconnect a feed, inject a garbage price, add artificial latency — shows the system handling it in real time instead of describing it in a README.

-## Why there's no real market data API

-I didn't want the demo's fate to depend on a free-tier API rate limit or unfamiliar wifi.
-Instead, `backend/src/lib/market/engine.ts` simulates what a real multi-vendor feed setup looks like underneath — nothing downstream (reconciliation, scoring, contagion detection) knows or cares that it's simulated.
-Swapping in a real feed later means changing one file.

 ## Architecture